Kairos Power

 Operations & Revenue

-Development stage — Hermes 1 safety-related construction began in May 2025, Hermes 2 has NRC construction permits, and first grid power under the TVA agreement is targeted for 2030.
+Development stage — Hermes 1 safety-related construction began in May 2025, Hermes 2 broke ground in April 2026, and first grid power under the TVA agreement is targeted for 2030.
 Kairos has no operating reactors yet.